Pranavdas-1/Vonnue/RESEARCH_LOG.md

 # Day 6 — 28/02/2026

 ## Objective

-To finalize feature selection, refine user segmentation (Casual / Enthusiast / Technical), and integrate existing TOPSIS logic into the AntiGravity-based web application.
+To finalize feature selection, refine user segmentation (Casual / Enthusiast / Technical), and integrate the existing TOPSIS logic into the AntiGravity-based web application.

 ---